kraenhansen/wasm-io-2025-talk/pages/why-react-native.md

 <!--
 In the context of this talk, there's a few details I want to highlight:
+[click] The default JavaScript engine for React Native apps used to be JavaScriptCore and used async message-passing between JavaScript and "native code"
-[click] The default JavaScript engine for React Native apps is Hermes - a JavaScript Engine built by Meta for React Native.
+[click] Nowadays Hermes is the default JavaScript engine - built by Meta specifically for React Native.
 Focused on first-time-to-interactive.
 [click] Hermes brings almost no runtime APIs and doesn't bring WebAssembly - in particular.
 -->